MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+v1.13.5, 08 Jun 2022
+ - (Map) Fixed a crash in XWA if SP1 wasn't checked when changing the Region selection

 v1.13.4, 06 Jun 2022
  - (All) Option to display FlightGroup "#X of X" as 1-indexed or 0-indexed